Skip to main content

 Classes in ECMAScript 2015

-If you have worked with JavaScript before you may have heard the expression "prototypal inheritance" or that JavaScript is a "prototype" based language.
-ES2015 adds the class keyword to the language but it doesn't change its prototypal behaviour.
+If you’ve worked with JavaScript before, you’ve probably bumped into the terms “prototypal inheritance” or “prototype-based language.”
+ES2015 adds the class keyword, but it doesn’t change the prototypal behaviour underneath.

-What prototypal inheritance really means is that JavaScript has special, hidden properties on objects called [[Prototype]], which is either set to null or references another object.
-(We can actually access this hidden property by calling .__proto__ on our objects.)
+What prototypal inheritance really means: JavaScript has special, hidden properties on objects called [[Prototype]], which either point to null or reference another object.
+(You can actually poke at this hidden property by calling .__proto__ on your objects.)

-Introducing the prototype chain and its functions is outside the scope of this article but for our purposes we need to investigate what happens when we want to achieve 'object-oriented' like functionality in JavaScript.
-Again, the basics of object-oriented programming are outside the scope of this article.
+Walking through the entire prototype chain is outside the scope of this article.
+What we need to look at is what happens when you want object-oriented-style functionality in JavaScript.

 function Car(make, colour, speed) {